jdupak/diploma-thesis/ir.md

 For example, a false unwind operation inside infinite loops, to ensure that there is an exit edge in the CFG.
 This can be critical for algorithms, that process the CFG in reverse order.

+In addition to code representation, there is also representation for types.
+Initially, types are represented in HIR on syntactic level.
+Every mention of a type in HIR is a distinct HIR node.
+Those types are compiled into a representation called TyTy, where each type is represented by a single instance.
+(This is achieved by interning.
+Note, that there can be multiple equivalent type of different structure.
+Those are represented by different TyTy instances.)
+Each non-primitive type forms a tree (e.g. reference to a pair of integer and char), where the inner nodes are shared (due to interning).
+Generic types, which are of special interest to borrow-checking, are represented as a pair: an inner type and a list of generic parameters.
+When generic types parameters are substituted for concrete types, the new type is place into the parameter list.
+The inner type is left unchanged.
+Finally, there is a procedure, which transforms the generic type into a concrete type.

+Inside the HIR, after the type-checking analysis, types of nodes can be looked up based on the node's ID in one of the helper tables
+(namely, the typecheck context).
+Each THIR node directly contains a pointer to its type.
+In MIR the type is stored in each place.

 ```
 fn foo(_1: i32) -> Foo {
     debug x => _1;